-Liquid Fuel-fired Sources (EU IDs <insert EU ID numbers>)
+Liquid Fuel-fired Emission Units (EU IDs <insert EU ID numbers>)

 3. Visible Emissions Monitoring.
-The Permittee shall observe the exhaust of EU ID(s) <insert EU ID numbers> for visible emissions using either the Method 9 Plan under Condition 3.1or the Smoke/No-Smoke Plan under Condition 3.2.
+When required by any of conditions 1.1 through 1.3, or in the event of replacement during the permit term, the Permittee shall observe the exhaust of EU ID(s) < insert EU ID numbers > for visible emissions using either the Method 9 Plan under Condition 3.1 or the Smoke/No-Smoke Plan under Condition 3.2.
 The Permittee may change visible-emissions plans for an emission unit at any time unless prohibited from doing so by Condition 3.3.
+The Permittee may, for each unit, elect to continue the visible emissions monitoring schedule in effect from the previous permit at the time a renewal permit is issued, if applicable.